Your shopping bag is empty.

 The quintessence of Urushi, the ancestral Japanese lacquering art, joins with supremely refined Swiss watchmaking in celebrating Vietnamese culture.
-Three extremely limited editions of the L.U.C XP timepiece, available exclusively in Chopard’s Vietnam boutiques, have been added to the Maison’s Haute Horlogerie collection.
-Crafted in ethical 18-carat rose gold and powered by the ultra-thin L.U.C 96.17-L movement, the L.U.C XP Urushi Vietnam Edition depicts the flow of time on lacquered dials richly decorated with national heritage symbols.
+Three extremely limited editions of the L.U.C XP luxury watch, available exclusively in Chopard’s Vietnam boutiques, have been added to the Maison’s Haute Horlogerie collection.
+Crafted in ethical 18-carat rose gold and powered by the ultra-thin L.U.C 96.17-L movement, the L.U.C XP Urushi Vietnam Edition luxury watch depicts the flow of time on lacquered dials richly decorated with national heritage symbols.
 An encounter between several artistic crafts brilliantly orchestrated by Chopard.

-Representing the focal point of this special edition, the dial of these new L.U.C XP timepieces dedicated to Vietnamese culture is entirely hand-crafted.
+Representing the focal point of this special edition, the dial of these new L.U.C XP luxury watches dedicated to Vietnamese culture is entirely hand-crafted.
 It features the traditional Japanese Urushi technique, which involves combining lacquer and gold dust.
 The great symbols of Vietnam’s national culture are thus represented through three types of dial, each issued in a limited numbered edition of six.

 The first scene pays homage to three emblems of the country: the foreground is graced with lotus flowers in bloom, linked in popular culture to future purity and prosperity.
 In the background, one can admire the Turtle Tower, a monument erected on the islet of a peaceful lake in the city of Hanoi to honour a legendary victory over the Ming army won by the hero named Le Loi.
 Finally, on the left side of the dial, a young woman dressed in the traditional silk "Ao Dai" tunic lends her grace and femininity to the entire fresco through the use of exceptional white mother-of-pearl.